Albus/elasticlunr-ru.js/README.md

 Now, [mdBook](https://github.com/rust-lang/mdBook) is not able to search in Russian.

-This is a minimal extension to [Elasticlunr.js](https://github.com/weixsong/elasticlunr.js/) to allow mdBook to search in Japanese.
+This is a minimal extension to [Elasticlunr.js](https://github.com/weixsong/elasticlunr.js/) to allow mdBook to search in Russian.

 ## Usage